Andrzejpopielewicz/Coherent/README.md

 .muttrc file, it is enough to insert Your gmail paswords and user if You have gmail account.
 More precisely, usual gmail account password will NOT work.
 Simply after logon in gmail account create so called application specific password and use this password in mutt.
 The name of the application in gmail is not important, You can for example name it mutt.

-Warning : do NOT use ahci at driver, use nonahci at driver, which installed by default.
+Warning : do NOT use ahci at driver, use nonahci at driver, which is installed by default.
 Otherwise You risk to corrupt Your virtual disk.
+Remark : we suggest to change the PATH to :

+  export PATH=$PATH:/usr/local/X11R6/bin

+After this both X window managers namely mwm2 and icewm will work fine.
+If You do not do it icewm will work but will be not usable :).
+And icewm is obviously better.
+Also notice , that xclock MUST be started just after start of the X , for example using xclock icon on the taskbar.